mindsphere/mindconnect-lib/README.md

 which is also an extension to **Core** component and it is independent of the **Connectivity** component.
 Including **mcl_data_lake.h** in agent source code will enable all data lake component functionality together with core component functionality.

+Agents will be able to get and update any workflows assigned to them with **Deployment** component of MCL, an extension to **Core** component.
+Including **mcl_deployment.h** in agent source code will enable all deployment component functionality together with core component functionality.

 MCL build process will generate separate output binaries for each component.
 Agents willing to exploit only the core functionality can do so by building and including only the core component.
 Agents willing to exploit any extension component functionality can do so by building and including that extension component together with